 a model that can support the security of calling name strings transported in SIP, as well as

-the transport and the security of RCD
+the transport and security of rich call data.

 Both RCD and eCNAM can support current and future needs and applications that want to pass identity and other information related to the calling party to the called party.